 The grounds total 10.8-acres (sts) and feature a swimming pool with a pool house, a tennis court and a newly built 1300-sqft garage block.
-There are large areas of lawn, some beautifully tended formal gardens punctured with some impressive ancient trees, and over an acre of woodland.
+There are large areas of lawn, some beautifully tended formal gardens punctuated with some impressive ancient trees, and over an acre of woodland.

 THE GROUND FLOOR